irf/doyouspeakocci/README.md

 ### License
 We think that doyouspeakOCCI should be available to everyone with the upmost amount of freedom.
-To make sure that contributions to doyouspeakOCCI itself remain perpetually free, the code has been developed under the [GNU Lesser General Public License, Version 3](http://www.gnu.org/licenses/lgpl-3.0.html).
+To make sure that contributions to doyouspeakOCCI itself remain perpetually free, the code has been developed under the [GNU General Public License, Version 3](http://www.gnu.org/licenses/gpl-3.0.html).
 The documentation coming with doyouspeakocci is available under a [Creative Commons Attribution Share-Alike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).